Rodney Eyles

 Rodney James Eyles (born 15 September 1967 in Brisbane) is a former professional squash player from Australia.
 He is best remembered for winning the World Open title in 1997.

 An alumnus of St James College (Brisbane), Eyles joined the professional squash tour as a 16-year-old in May 1984 and was an athlete in the inaugural Australian Institute of Sport Squad from 1985.
-He was on the PSA World Tour for 16 years and held the position of President from 1996–1998.
+He was on the PSA World Tour for 16 years and held the position of president from 1996 to 1998.
 He retired in November 2000 at the age of 33.
 His career-high world ranking was World No. 2.

 The pinnacle of his career was reached in 1997 when he became world champion, defeating Peter Nicol in the final of the 1997 World Open 15-11, 15-12, 15-12.

 Rodney was part of the winning Australian team at the 1991 Men's World Team Squash Championships and was also a runner-up in the 1993 Men's World Team Squash Championships.

 Eyles attained a wealth of title's including: